petyaracz/Racz2024b/Readme.md

-Bagging phonological categorisation models for Hungarian morphological patterns
+Evaluating an ensemble model of phonological categorisation on three variable morphological patterns in Hungarian
 ================
 Rácz, Péter
-2024-01-11
+2024-01-12

 In this readme, we go through a way of measuring distance between words based on natural classes that are, in turn, based on segmental